Chel7ch/docker-laravel/README.md

 - `docker-compose run --rm npm run dev`
 - `docker-compose run --rm artisan migrate`

+.env : need to change the DB_HOST variable and specify the service that will run MySQL in it.
+In our case, we used the "mysql" service name.
+Hence DB_HOST=mysql

-laravel9 need to choose vite or mix
+laravel9: need to choose vite or mix